-Although certain work-authorized statuses, such as the H-1B or L-1 classifications, benefit from the concept of "dual intent," the law also says that a TN nonimmigrant cannot have dual intent.
+Although certain work-authorized visas or statuses, such as the H-1B or L-1 classifications, benefit from the concept of "dual intent," the law says that a TN nonimmigrant cannot have dual intent.
 Here's how this plays into your quest for a green card.

 If you are a Mexican citizen in the U.S. in TN status, you face particular risks in starting the green card process.
-In addition to the lengthy wait times for family-based permanent residence applications, you will also face additional scrutiny when you seek to renew your TN visa stamp at a U.S. consular post.
+In addition to the often-lengthy wait times for family-based permanent residence applications, you will also face additional scrutiny when seeking to renew your TN visa stamp at a U.S. consular post.
 You can be denied a TN visa, and lose your TN status, if immigration officials discover that you actually intend to apply for a green card.

 Obtaining a green card and permanent residence is not impossible if you are a Mexican citizen with TN status.
 However, you must become acutely aware of the risks.

 Have a talk with your employer about whether it would be willing to petition for you as an H-1B worker.
 If you are admitted under the H-1B program, you can then work with your employer to pursue a green card through an employment-based immigrant petition.

 For starters, your U.S. employer must have an affiliate, subsidiary, or other similarly related company or organization in another country.
-Because the corporate structures favored by Mexican companies do not often match the U.S. definitions of "affiliate," "subsidiary," or other corporate relationship, you may encounter difficulty in proving that your Mexican employer abroad qualifies.
+Because the corporate structures favored by Mexican companies do not often match the U.S. definitions of "affiliate," "subsidiary," or other corporate relationship, you could encounter difficulty in proving that your Mexican employer abroad qualifies.

 The E-1 program requires that your U.S. employer will be engaged in substantial trade with a country that is party to a trade agreement with the United States.
-Because Mexico and the U.S. are partners under the NAFTA, if your employer does significant commerce with Mexican entities, you may qualify for the E-1 program.
+Because Mexico and the U.S. are partners under the NAFTA, if your employer does significant commerce with Mexican entities, you might qualify for the E-1 program.